-- Future investment returns of 8.00% through June 30, 2017; 8.50% thereafter; - Open group; stable active population (new member profile based on average new members hired in recent years); - The post-retirement benefit increase rate is assumed to be 1.75% per year until the funding ratio threshold required to pay a 2.00% post-retirement benefit increase is reached and is assumed to be 2.00% per year until the threshold required to pay a 2.50% post-retirement benefit increase is reached; and - Current statutory contributions as directed by MSRS.
+- Future investment returns of 8.00%; - Open group; stable active population (new member profile based on average new members hired in recent years); - The post-retirement benefit increase rate is assumed to be 1.75% per year until the accrued liability funding ratio threshold (determined on a market value of assets basis) required to pay a 2.00% post-retirement benefit increase is reached and is assumed to be 2.00% per year until the threshold required to pay a 2.50% post-retirement benefit increase is reached; and - Current statutory contribution levels (i.e,. not including potential contribution increases).

-Based on these assumptions and methods, the projection indicates that the funded status of this plan is not expected to improve from the current level of 58.9% and therefore the plan is expected to pay 1.75% post-retirement benefit increases until assets are depleted.
+Based on these assumptions and methods, the projection indicates that the funded status of this plan is not expected to improve from the current level of 55.3% and therefore the plan is expected to pay 1.75% post-retirement benefit increases until assets are depleted.
 This assumption is reflected in our calculations.